neelpatel114/medical-embedding-thesis/README.md

 ## Research Overview

-This research investigates how effectively modern embedding models (BERT and ModernBERT) can capture and represent the organization of medical knowledge as defined by human experts.
+This research investigates how effectively BERT embedding models can capture and represent the organization of medical knowledge as defined by human experts.
 We use the AnKing flashcard dataset with its expert-curated tagging system as our gold standard for medical knowledge organization.

 ## Key Research Questions